Race, Church & Healing

 - A combination of 61 years of membership and/or working in the United Methodist Church.

 - We bring to our facilitation the perspectives and experiences of a white woman and a Black woman, who grew up very differently, but have grown equally passionate and focused on equipping churches and other organizations to do the hard and necessary work of anti-racism.

-As facilitators of Sacred Conversations to End Racism, “we seek to restore humanity, correct myths, eliminate stereotypes, decenter whiteness as a social construct, celebrate all cultures, and engage in deep truth-telling about the fabricated hierarchies of skin colors that became the basis for identifying humans into races.”
+As facilitators of brave conversations to end racism, “we seek to restore humanity, correct myths, eliminate stereotypes, decenter whiteness as a social construct, celebrate all cultures, and engage in deep truth-telling about the fabricated hierarchies of skin colors that became the basis for identifying humans into races.”

 - Engaging Constructively in Brave Conversations about Race